Courtney Pina Miller

 "The Lazy and Toothless Anse Burden: Examining White Trash in Faulkner's As I Lay Dying."
 Center for Study of Working Class Life: How Class Works Conference.
 SUNY Stony Brook, NY.
 June 2016.

 "The Downstairs Domestic: Servant Femininity in Downton Abbey."
 Exploring Downton Abbey: Critical Essays on the Television Series.
 Jefferson, NC: McFarland Academic Press.
-(Forthcoming Fall 2016).
+(2018).

 Graduate School of Arts and Sciences Outstanding Teaching Fellow Award, 2015-2016

 UWS: Domestic Labor: Class, Race, and Gender, Fall 2019, Spring 2020

 Rednecks, Hillbillies, and White Trash: Literature and Culture of the "Deplorables," Spring 2019

 Critical Reading in the Humanities & Social Sciences, Gateway Scholars Program, Summer 2018